California consistently ranks as one of the best states in which to get a college education.

 Unlike Davis, UCSD is one of the mid-tier UC schools that has all the advantages of location on its side.
 Located in San Diego's charming La Jolla community, UCSD's modernist campus is bordered on one side by the Pacific coastline.

-Its proximity to the water makes UCSD the perfect home for the Scripps Institution of Oceanography, a center for ocean and earth science research that acts as a department of the university.
+Its proximity to the water makes UCSD the perfect home for the Scripps Institution of Oceanography (not to be confused with Scripps College), a center for ocean and earth science research that acts as a department of the university.
 Through Scripps, science-minded undergrads can pursue degrees in marine biology or earth sciences or even study the science of aquatic sports.
 Scripps' Birch Aquarium is also a popular stop for SD tourists.

 UCSD's main rival in terms of beachfront real estate is UCSB.
 The Santa Barbara branch of the UC system is directly adjacent to Goleta Beach and also has its own lagoon.